wrs28/Kwant.jl/README.md

 The goal of this project is to faithfully emulate the native API of _kwant_.

 To date, the implementation is in its very early stages, reproducing only the first few pages of the [First Steps Tutorial](https://kwant-project.org/doc/1/tutorial/first_steps).
+See the [tutorials folder](https://github.com/wrs28/Kwant.jl/tree/master/tutorials).

 ### Installation
 To install from the Julia REPL, do `]add https://github.com/wrs28/Kwant.jl.git`, which will look like